MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/defender/New-MpPerformanceRecording.md

 Windows Version 10 and later.

 > [!NOTE]
-> This feature is available starting with platform version 4.18.2108.X and later.
+> This feature is available starting with Microsoft Defender Antivirus platform version 4.18.2108.X and later.

 ## EXAMPLES